mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

     in the negative-Y direction and none in the X direction, resulting in a speed of (0, -4).

 171

 ###### Vector-Based Space Combat

-TRAVELLER

 USING THE Z AXIS

 Movement on a hexagonal map along the third axis can be thought of in two ways: either treat this as a ‘Z’ axis (ignoring the fact that in Cartesian coordinates, the Z axis denotes the ‘up-down’ vertical axis with respect to the X and Y axes), with ‘northeast’ as the positive direction and ‘southwest’ as the negative direction, or